Moncito/but-first-coffee/README.md

 ## License

-This project is for personal/educational use.
+This project is for personal/educational use only